 Please log in to your account by clicking here.
 Once you have logged in to your account click “View my Finances” > “Manage Payment Accounts” > “Add Credit Card” and select for the rest of your scheduled payments to be withdrawn on your updated card.
 Or call 740-480-1288.

-We have a 17 person staff living at Damascus throughout the entire year.
-There are several Damascus staff around the clock checking to ensure the grounds are safe and secure.
+Safety and security is a top priority at Damascus.
+We have a 40 person staff living at Damascus year-round.
+There are several Damascus staff around the clock who monitor the property to ensure the grounds are safe and secure.

 Yes, Damascus is able accommodate dietary needs (nut free, dairy free, gluten-free, celiac, or vegetarian).
 The school or parish must notify the Damascus staff of the request 2 weeks before the retreat or event.
 Please email our Kitchen Manager with additional questions or to request a menu – firstname.lastname@example.org.